Tour riêng

 Meals & Drinks

-Tickets to Toul Sleng & Killing Field
+Tickets to Toul Sleng & Killing Field: USD 8 per person

 Tuol Sleng Genocide Museum